Accredited Advice Agencies

 Scottish Child Law Centre

-Free legal advice for and about kids - we can help you with any questions about the law.
-We are the only Law Centre in Scotland that works exclusively for children and young people.
-We provide services throughout the whole of Scotland.
-We help children and young people, their families and carers, and professionals working for and with children by providing free expert legal advice and information through our advice line, email and text services.
+This organisation works exclusively for children and young people and provides services across Scotland.
+It assists children and young people, their families and carers, and professionals working for and with children by providing free expert legal advice and information through its advice line, email and text services.

-We also provide a wide range of training on the law and children's rights to groups and individuals across Scotland, and offer a range of leaflets and publications on various legal issues.
-We do visits to schools and young peoples organisations as well.
+It also provides a wide range of training on the law and children's rights to groups and individuals across Scotland, and has a range of leaflets and publications on various legal issues.
+It also visits schools and young people’s organisations.

 Scottish Womens' Aid